Yummi305/SCMS-Fetch/README.md

 ```

 ## Operation
-Once the required packages and dependancies have been acquired, the following commands will launch the world, fetch robot and guider robot.
+Once the required packages and dependancies have been acquired, the following commands will launch the world, fetch robot and guider robot as well as the controller for the turtlebot.
-* Open world with Fetch and Turtlebot
+* Open world with Fetch and Turtlebot, which also runs the command to control the turtlebot (using joystick controller) and RVIZ
 ```bash
 roslaunch fetch_follow_target main.launch
 ```